Equal Employment Opportunity

 Implementation of the program coordination and monitoring to ensure compliance is the responsibility of the Department of Human Resource Management.

-Any persons having questions regarding this program should contact the Director of Human Resource Management or the Employee Relations Manager (504-568-4832).
+Any persons having questions regarding this program should contact the Director of Human Resource Management or the Sr. Employee Relations Consultant (504-568-4832).

 Therefore, in keeping with application of federal and state laws and regulation, we at the Louisiana State University Health Sciences Center commit ourselves to this Affirmative Action Plan that is designed to demonstrate our good faith to successfully achieve, for academic and non-academic staff, the goal of equal employment opportunity.